JannisX11/blockbench.net/content/blockbench/formats.md

 - ¹ Experiemental feature
 - ² Only exports item display settings json (to control how items look in guis and hand)
 - ³ Use [GeckoLib](https://github.com/bernie-g/geckolib/wiki) to run Blockbench animations in Minecraft mods
 - ⁴ Optifine entities support expression based animations.
-[More info](https://github.com/sp614x/optifine/blob/master/OptiFineDoc/doc/cem_animation.txt)
+Requires the [CEM Template Loader Plugin](https://www.blockbench.net/plugins/cem_template_loader) to be able to edit and preview inside Blockbench.
+[Documentation](https://www.wynem.com/?cem_animation_doc)
 - ⁵ Models that don't support unlimited cube sizes are restricted to only integers for cube sizes i.e. 0 1 2 etc.